judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-06-belo-horizonte-travel-guide.markdown

 - **Alta Vila Tower** - Located in the district of Nova Lima on the south side of Belo Horizonte, this tower offers a spectacular view of Belo Horizonte and its surrounding mountains but without the hefty price tag of Porcão BH.
 If you get hungry then you are in luck, because on the first floor is the Belo Horizonte Hard Rock Cafe!

-{% cloudinary /assets/images/2017/04/Belo-Horizonte-Brasil-Minas-Gerais-Panorâmica.jpg alt="Arquitetura, Belo Horizonte, Brasil, Minas Gerais, Panorâmica" description="Belo Horizonte, Brasil, Minas Gerais, Panorâmica.
+{% cloudinary default /assets/images/2017/04/Belo-Horizonte-Brasil-Minas-Gerais-Panorâmica.jpg alt="Arquitetura, Belo Horizonte, Brasil, Minas Gerais, Panorâmica" description="Belo Horizonte, Brasil, Minas Gerais, Panorâmica.
 Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}

 ## How to get more information about Belo Horizonte